jonocarroll/wp_content/_drafts/2019-02-22-forcatsfct_match.md

 The other was specifying whether or not to include missing levels when considering if <code>lvls</code> is a valid value in <code>f</code> since <code>unique(f)</code> and <code>levels(f)</code> can return different answers.

-The cleanup really made me think abo
+The cleanup really made me think about how much 'fluff' some of my code can have.
+Sure, it's nice to encapsulate some logic in a function,

 Hopefully this pattern of <code>filter(fct_match(f, lvls))</code> is useful to others.
 It's certainly going to save me overlooking some typos.